gauravearn/ruby-gem-creator/README.md

 s.license = MIT
 s.metadata = this is a package to create templates cookie.writeTemplate("filename")

+if your metadata file is large then you can also give the filename and in that case uncomment the line for the metadata and it will read from the file.
 ```
 Gaurav Sablok \
 Frontiers: https://loop.frontiersin.org/people/33293/overview \